Frequently Asked Questions

-6. Applications will be available through VMCAS starting Spring 2020 for future start dates.
+5. Program applications will be available through VMCAS effective May 12 for future start dates.

-Arizona CVM will be included in the VMCAS system starting Spring 2020.
-All applicants for a Fall 2021 start and beyond will be able to select the University of Arizona through the centralized application process.
+Arizona CVM is included in VMCAS for the 2020-2021 cycle.
+All applicants for the Fall 2021 start and beyond can select the University of Arizona CVM program through the centralized application process.

 6. Arizona CVM is committed to containing costs while providing high-quality, hands-on veterinary education.

-While investing in a future career is important, choosing a DVM program is still a significant decision for students and their families.
-We will provide as much information concerning a student’s financial investment in order to better help them plan for their futures.
+While investing in a future career is important, choosing a DVM program is a significant decision for students and their families.
+We are happy to provide information concerning a student’s financial investment in order to better help them plan for their futures.
 Subject to approval by the Arizona Board of Regents (ABOR), we anticipate offering the following tuition rates:

 - Arizona residents: $15,000 per semester x 3 concurrent semesters = $45,000 per year*

 - Non-Arizona residents: $23,333 per semester x 3 concurrent semesters = $69,999 per year*

 *Tuition rate is subject to annual review by the Arizona Board of Regents and excludes fees that may be assessed by the CVM and/or the University of Arizona.

 Our program is structured to be completed in three calendar years, meaning you will graduate sooner and get to work one year earlier than you would in most other DVM programs.